shani24levi/Welcome_Home/README.md

-## Welcome Home application Challenge - About the App
+## Welcome Home Challenge - About the App
 > “*2nd hand mockup site, search, advertisement, finding apartments for rent.
 As part of the MERN course at Shenkar College*”.